asminpaudel141/java-100program/README.md

 # 53.Write a Java program to implement polymorphism
 # 54.Write a Java program to implement polymorphism
 # 55.Write a Java program to implement polymorphism
+# 56.Write a Java program to implement polymorphism